 - Preheat oven to 400F.

-- In a medium bowl, place the two pieces of salmon.
+- In a bowl, place the two pieces of salmon.
 Pour 1 tbsp olive oil and sprinkle salt, pepper, and dried oregano.

 - Cut two sheets of foil.
 It has to be big enough to wrap the salmon and asparagus.

 - First place asparagus (about 8 spears) on the sheet of foil.
+Layer fillets over asparagus.
+Then top each with about 2 lemon slices and 1 sprig dill.

 - Wrap sides of foil inward over salmon then fold on top and bottom of foil to enclose.